 Changing Metrics using Health App on your iPhone

-In the older iOS 13, you were able to change your Apple Watch to metric measurements by using the Health app.
-This feature is still available to you in iOS 14+’s Health app.
+In all iOS versions, you can change your Apple Watch to metric measurements by using the Health app.

 Once you opened up the Health app on your iPhone: